mw78/furhat_python/README.md

 # furhat_python
-remote API used for Python
-experimenting with coding furhat dialogs with Python using furhat-remote-api
+coding furhat dialogs with Python using furhat-remote-api